We have worked with Sheffield Chamber of Commerce and the Environment Agency to develop a flood defence scheme for the Lower Don Valley (LDV).

 BIDs are common in other towns and cities in England, however this is the first ever organised in Sheffield, and the first nationally for a capital build project.

-Appointed environmental consultants, Ecus, have been providing advice to ensure the flood defence works minimise environmental impacts.
+A total of 6 planning applications were approved for the scheme, and appointed environmental consultants, Ecus, provided advice to ensure the physical flood defence works minimised environmental impacts.

-The River Stewardship Company were appointed in July 2014 to carry out an initial pilot scope of works for an 18 month period.
+The River Stewardship Company (RSC) were appointed in July 2014 to carry out an initial pilot feasibility study for an 18 month period.
+This study confirmed the scope of works, informing a competitive tender process for an ongoing contract through to June 2019, which the RSC were once again successful in securing.